milanaryal/milanaryal.github.io/_posts/2017-06-05-the-best-google-chrome-extensions-you-should-know-about.md

 #### 8. [Stylish](http://chrome.google.com/webstore/detail/stylish-custom-themes-for/fjnbnpbmkenffdnngjfgmeleoegfcffe?hl=en){:rel="nofollow"}

 This will help you to customise any website to your need.
-There are thousands of user styles in Stylish wesite with beautiful themes, skins, and free backgrounds for pupular site like Facebook, Twitter, and YouTube which can be installed in one click.
+There are thousands of user styles in [Stylish wesite](http://userstyles.org/){:rel="nofollow"} with beautiful themes, skins, and free backgrounds for pupular site like Facebook, Twitter, and YouTube which can be installed in one click.

 #### 9. [Tampermonkey](http://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en){:rel="nofollow"}